bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js184">184.
 Diamond Pattern Generator</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program generates a diamond pattern using characters and displays it in the console.
+<p>This program generates a diamond pattern using characters and displays it in the console.</p>
 <pre>
 function generateDiamondPattern(height) {
 const midpoint = Math.ceil(height / 2);